 The beautiful city of Boskovice lies a few dozen kilometers north of Brno.
-On the hill and the boundary of Malá Haná (Little Haná) and Drahanská vrchovina (Drahanská Highlands) up on high of 460 meters above sea level rise the romantic Czech castle ruins of Gothic-Renaissance Boskovice castle.
+On the hill and the boundary of Malá Haná (Little Haná) and Drahanská vrchovina (Drahanská Highlands), up 460 meters above sea level, rise the romantic Czech castle ruins of Gothic-Renaissance Boskovice castle.

-Three centuries later the castle underwent Renaissance adaptations by the Knights of Zástrizl, who owned the castle from the middle of the 16th century and carried out the reconstruction of the castle.
+Three centuries later, the castle underwent Renaissance adaptations by the Knights of Zástrizl, who owned the castle from the middle of the 16th century and reconstructed the castle.
 During the years that followed, the castle was demolished several times and rebuilt again.

 What remained is what we see there today, the ruins of a once huge castle complex.

 That and the magnificent view of the beautiful local countryside from the hilltop where this crown once stood.

 Let’s take a walk around this beautiful ruin, shall we?

 Now owned by the family of Mensdorff-Pouilly, the outer fortification was restored recently, and the other walls inside the castle have been secured against collapsing and left in the state from the end of the previous century.